Ravi Shankar: Early life

-Shankar was born on 7 April 1920 in Benares (now Varanasi), then the capital of the eponymous princely state, in a Bengali family, as the youngest of seven brothers.
-His father, Shyam Shankar Chowdhury, was a Middle Temple barrister and scholar from East Bengal (now Bangladesh).
-A respected statesman, lawyer and politician, he served for several years as dewan (Prime minister) of Jhalawar, Rajasthan, and used the Sanskrit spelling of the family name and removed its last part.
-Shyam was married to Hemangini Devi who hailed from a small village named Nasrathpur in Mardah block of Ghazipur district, near Benares and her father was a prosperous landlord.
-Shyam later worked as a lawyer in London, England, and there he married a second time while Devi raised Shankar in Benares and did not meet his son until he was eight years old.
+Shankar was born on 7 April 1920 in Benares (now Varanasi), then the capital of the princely state of the same name, in a Bengali Hindu family, as the youngest of seven brothers.
+His father, Shyam Shankar Chowdhury, was a Middle Temple barrister and scholar who was from Narail district, Bangladesh (then Jessore district in Bengal).
+A respected statesman, lawyer, and politician, he served for several years as dewan (Prime Minister) of Jhalawar State, Rajasthan, and used the Sanskrit spelling of the family name and removed its last part.
+Shyam was married to Hemangini Devi, who hailed from a small village named Nasrathpur in Mardah block of Ghazipur district, near Benares and her father was a prosperous landlord.
+Shyam later worked as a lawyer in London, England, and there he married a second time while Devi raised Shankar in Benares, and he did not meet his son until he was eight years old.

 Shankar shortened the Sanskrit version of his first name, Ravindra, to Ravi, for "sun".
-Shankar had five siblings: Uday (who became a famous choreographer and dancer), Rajendra, Debendra and Bhupendra.
+Shankar had five siblings: Uday (who became a choreographer and dancer), Rajendra, Debendra and Bhupendra.
 Shankar attended the Bengalitola High School in Benares between 1927 and 1928.

 At the age of 10, after spending his first decade in Benares, Shankar went to Paris with the dance group of his brother, choreographer Uday Shankar.
-By the age of 13 he had become a member of the group, accompanied its members on tour and learned to dance and play various Indian instruments.
+By the age of 13 he had become a member of the group, accompanied its members on tour and learned to dance, and play various Indian instruments.
 Uday's dance group travelled Europe and the United States in the early to mid-1930s and Shankar learned French, discovered Western classical music, jazz, cinema and became acquainted with Western customs.
-Shankar heard Allauddin Khan – the lead musician at the court of the princely state of Maihar – play at a music conference in December 1934 in Calcutta, and Uday persuaded the Maharaja of Maihar H.H Maharaja Brijnath singh Judev in 1935 to allow Khan to become his group's soloist for a tour of Europe.
+Shankar heard Allauddin Khan – the lead musician at the court of the princely state of Maihar – play at a music conference in December 1934 in Calcutta, and Uday persuaded the Maharaja of Maihar H.H.
+Maharaja Brijnath Singh Judev in 1935 to allow Khan to become his group's soloist for a tour of Europe.
 Shankar was sporadically trained by Khan on tour, and Khan offered Shankar training to become a serious musician under the condition that he abandon touring and come to Maihar.